-- 1. in the ordinary and usual course of business of the Group; - 2. on normal commercial terms or better; and - 3. in accordance with the relevant agreements governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole.
+- 1. in the ordinary and usual course of business of the Group; - 2. on normal commercial terms or better; - 3. in accordance with the relevant agreements governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole; and - 4. the internal control procedures put in place by the Company are adequate and effective to ensure that the transactions were so conducted.